luongtran/mysexdata/README.md

 <p>1.
 Install Ruby 2.0 and Rails 4.
 <p>2.
 Install and configure PostgresSQL (if you want to work in localhost)
 <p>3.
 Download code from repository: https://github.com/bengg/MSD-rails
 <p>4.
-Execute "bundle exec" to install Gemfile gems.
+Execute "bundle exec install"  to install Gemfile gems.
 <p>5.
 Execute "rake db:repopulate_production" to populate database with admin and some users.
 <p>6.
 Execute "rails s" to start rails server
 <p>7.
 Access to http://localhost:3000/doc to see if you can visit documentation.